openwisp/openwisp-network-topology/README.rst

 -------------

 * make it easy to visualize network topology data for the formats supported by `netdiff <https://github.com/openwisp/netdiff>`_
+* allow standalone usage (without the rest of OpenWISP)
 * expose topology data via RESTful resources in *NetJSON NetworkGraph* format
 * make it easy to integrate in larger django projects to improve reusability
 * make it easy to extend its models by providing abstract models